-In order for Africa to make progress and ensure that its people enjoy a better quality of life, the continent needs a new generation of leaders who can leave a better legacy.
-With youth under the age of 25 comprising 60 percent of the population, much of the hope for Africa’s future lies in its young people.
-They are the agents of change and critical actors in building a better Africa.
-Ensuring young people develop the capacities, competencies and character necessary to navigate the continent out of poverty and under-development is essential to reorienting the continent’s values.
+Years of ineffective leadership, corruption and lack of commitment to common good have led to massive poverty in Nigeria.
+In order for Nigeria to make progress and ensure that its people enjoy a better quality of life, the country needs a new generation of leaders who can fast-track development and end poverty in Nigeria.
+With youth ages 16-25 comprising 62 percent of the population, much of the hope for Nigeria’s future lies in its young people.
+They are the agents of change and critical actors in building a better Nigeria.

 ELP Annual Foundation Conference